nickytonline/www.nickyt.co/src/posts/frontend-developer-resources-2022-4cp2.md

 - [Anything by Jhey Thompkins](https://codepen.io/jh3y)
 - [Anything by Cassie Evans](https://www.cassie.codes)
-- My co-worker @coffeecraftcode is a whiz when it comes to animations as well.
+- I'm biased, but my co-worker @coffeecraftcode is a whiz when it comes to animations.
 Check out her [codepen profile](https://codepen.io/cgorton/) and [LinkedIn courses](https://www.linkedin.com/learning/instructors/christina-gorton).
 I've paired with her a bunch of times to learn about animations, so I can 100% guarantee that she knows what she's talking about.
+- [prefers-reduced-motion: Taking a no-motion-first approach to animations](https://www.tatianamac.com/posts/prefers-reduced-motion) by [Tatiana Mac](https://twitter.com/TatianaTMac) – This falls under accessibility in relation to animations, but I'm putting it here to make it stand out a bit more

 ## Jamstack